penglezos/penglezos.dev/content/about.md

 I enjoy working on everything software-related including: backend, frontend, web, mobile apps, and more.
 Experienced with: git, shell scripting, numerous web frameworks, Linux server management, code review, and collaboration.

+I actively contribute to open-source software and most of my projects are open-source.

 ## Contact

 You can email me at [panagiotisegl@gmail.com](mailto:panagiotisegl@gmail.com).